Written by Cesca Janece Waterfield, Photographs by Maryam Khosravipour

 Stacy Hawkins Adams writes convincingly about women seeking greater meaning from their busy lives.
-Her most recent title, stuff purchase The Someday List (Revell, ISBN 978-0800732660) was partly inspired by Stacy’s personal realizations after the death of her mother Dorothy, four years ago.
+Her most recent title, The Someday List (Revell, ISBN 978-0800732660) was partly inspired by Stacy’s personal realizations after the death of her mother Dorothy, four years ago.
 It’s an authentic rendering of a woman whose faith is shaken after the loss of loved ones and how she finds solace by dedicating herself to aspirations she’d abandoned long ago.
 It’s part of her new series, The Jubilant Soul.

 A look at Stacy’s accomplishments leaves one to conclude that her creation of a character who’s put off reaching for her dreams can only be an impressive exercise in imagination: Married to her high school sweetheart and the mother of two young children, Stacy has already published four novels and contributed to two anthologies, been a respected columnist for the Richmond Times-Dispatch, and found success as a non-profit marketing consultant and speaker.